trink/streaming_algorithms/docs/lua_time_series.md

 - value (number) The value to be added to the specified row/column.

 *Return*
-- The value of the updated row or nil if the time was outside the range of the window.
+- The value of the updated row or nil if the time is before the start range of the window.

 #### set